ItinerisLtd/tiller/README.md

 - Host keys: github.com, bitbucket.org, gitlab.com
 - [expect-ssh-add.sh](./expect-ssh-add.sh)

-This is enough sufficient for deploying a default Trellis, Bedrock and Sage project.
+This is sufficient for deploying a default Trellis, Bedrock and Sage project.
 You can build your own docker image if necessary:

 ```bash
 # Modify `Dockerfile`